nearform/titus/docs/developers/packages/titus-backend/README.md

 ### Health check route

-`GET /healthcheck` endpoint is intended to your production cluster, as it tells when your backend is ready to use.
+The `GET /healthcheck` endpoint is intended for your production cluster, it tells when your backend is ready to use.
 It returns your application version and server timestamp, but also run a dummy query against database, to be sure it's available.